gustavoilhamorais/gustavoilhamorais/README.md

 # Hi, I'm [Gustavo Ilha Morais](https://www.gustavoilhamorais.dev.br) 👋

 Welcome to my GitLab profile!
 I'm a passionate full stack developer with 13 years of coding experience.
-At 27, I've built a career around my love for technology and problem-solving.
+At 28, I've built a career around my love for technology and problem-solving.

 ## 💻 About Me

-- 🚀 Full stack developer specializing in Python and JavaScript
+- 🚀 Full stack developer: Python and JavaScript specialist
 - 🌟 Favorite libraries: Flask and React.js
 - 🐧 Linux enthusiast - both for servers and desktop environments
 - 🔧 Always excited to tackle new coding challenges